YanehCheck/DesdemonaToolkit/README.md

     - If the release is older and some items are not showing up, you can also then use the `Items - Fortnite.GG` option to get the latest data from www.fortnite.gg
 - Authenticate using your authorization code
 - Use the app!
 Browse your inventory, export it and so on!

+## Usage

+See [Wiki](https://github.com/YanehCheck/DesdemonaToolkit/wiki) for FAQ, usage and on how to create your own filter.

 ## Gallery
 <img width="750" src="https://github.com/YanehCheck/DesdemonaToolkit/blob/master/images/img-export.png"> </img>